Indoor Air Quality Monitor

 Breathing clean air indoors isn’t just a comfort—it’s essential to overall well-being.

-AirAdvice Model 5100 and 5200 IAQ monitors survey indoor air quality, measuring particulate matter, chemical pollutants, carbon dioxide, carbon monoxide, temperature and relative humidity.
+AirAdvice monitors survey indoor air quality by measuring particulate matter, chemical pollutants, carbon dioxide, carbon monoxide, temperature and relative humidity.

-Simple to use, the monitor plugs into a wall outlet and is left undisturbed to ensure findings will be reliable.
-We provide instruction about effective locations for each monitor, and multiple monitors can be deployed to provide a more complete picture of IAQ.
-Once placed, the monitor takes in room air through a fan, samples it electronically, and then expels it.
+Simple to use, the monitor plugs into a wall outlet and must remain undisturbed to ensure findings will be reliable.
+We provide instruction about effective locations for each monitor.
+Multiple monitors can be deployed in complicated spaces to provide a more complete picture of IAQ.
+Once placed, the monitor takes in room air through a fan, samples it electronically, and then returns the air sample to the room.

-We send confidential weekly reports to you describing each measured component of indoor air and the reasons for sampling it.
+Once your data is received, we process it and send confidential weekly reports to you describing each measured component of indoor air, the results, and the importance of the findings.
 The reports then compare the level of that component throughout the day to desirable levels.
-We help you interpret these results, which are also presented in graphic form.
-And when a health, safety or comfort concern arises, we assist you in exploring remedies in a sometimes-delicate political environment.
+We help you interpret these results, which are presented in graphic form.
+And when a health, safety or comfort concern arises, we assist you in exploring remedies.

 We look forward to helping you improve your indoor environment and overall well-being!